 The formula under the prime cost method may have to be adjusted if the cost, effective life or adjustable value of the asset is modified.
-For more information, see the Guide to depreciating assets 2006.
+For more information, see the Guide to depreciating assets 2007.

-Under either method, the decline in value of an asset cannot amount to more than its base value in any income year.
+Under either the diminishing value method or the prime cost method, the decline in value of an asset cannot amount to more than its base value in any income year.

-If you use a depreciating asset for other than a taxable purpose - for example, you use the same lawn mower at both your rental property and your private residence - you are allowed only a partial deduction for the mower's decline in value, based on what percentage of the mower's total use occurred at your rental property.
+If you use a depreciating asset for other than a taxable purpose - for example, you use the same lawn mower at both your rental property and your private residence - you are allowed only a partial deduction for the asset's decline in value, based on the percentage of the asset's total use that was for a taxable purpose.